Localization of generalized Wannier bases implies Chern triviality in non-periodic insulators: Introduction

-In this paper, we conjecture a Localization-Topology Correspondence for non-periodic gapped systems (Conjecture \ref{ConjectureLocDic}) and we prove one of the conjectured implications, with a non-optimal threshold (Theorem \ref{MainTheorem}): if an orthogonal projection $P$, which acts on $L^2(\R^2)$ and is exponentially localized in the sense of Definition~\ref{dfn:ELP}, admits a GWB $\{\w_{\gamma,a}\}_{\gamma \in \Lattice, 1 \leq a \leq m(\gamma)}$ which is $s$-localized for some $s > 5$, in the sense that there exists $M<+\infty$ such that
+In this paper, we conjecture a Localization-Topology Correspondence for non-periodic gapped systems (Conjecture \ref{ConjectureLocDic}) and we prove one of the conjectured implications, with a non-optimal threshold (Theorem \ref{MainTheorem}): if an orthogonal projection $P$, which acts on $L^2(\R^2)$ and is exponentially localized in the sense of Definition~\ref{dfn:ELP}, admits a GWB $\{\w_{\gamma,a}\}_{\gamma \in \Lattice, 1 \leq a \leq m(\gamma)}$ (here $\Lattice$ is a discrete set, as in Definition~\ref{GWB}) which is $s$-localized for some $s>4$, \ie for $s>4$ there exists $M<+\infty$ such that

-then the corresponding Chern marker $C(P)$ vanishes.
+then the corresponding Chern character $C(P)$ vanishes.
 Notice that neither periodicity nor covariance with respect to the action of a group is required.
-The fact that our result does not assume periodicity or covariance makes it suitable for applications to random Schr\"odinger operators \cite{AizenmannWarzel}.
-In that context, it has been proved that localized eigenfunctions do not contribute to the conductance/conductivity \cite{GerminetKleinSchenker2007}.
-Although Wannier functions are not eigenfunctions, our results say -- coherently with the latter paper -- that the existence of a well-localized GWB implies the vanishing of the transverse charge conductivity.
+The fact that our result does not assume periodicity or covariance makes it suitable for applications also to random Schr\"odinger operators \cite{AizenmanWarzel}.
+In that context, it has been proved that localized eigenfunctions, whose localization might be caused by very different mechanisms, do not contribute to the conductivity: the case of localization of eigenfunctions due to deep wells has been analyzed in \cite{NakamuraBellissard}; while the case of Anderson localization has been treated in \cite{GerminetKleinSchenker2007}, see also the earlier work \cite{Kunz}.
+Although Wannier functions are not eigenfunctions, our results say -- coherently with the latter papers -- that the existence of a well-localized GWB implies the vanishing of the transverse charge conductivity.

-Finally, it is worth to notice that the Localization-Topology Correspondence has been recently generalized in a different direction, within a $C^*$-algebraic approach to solid state physics \cite{LudewigThiang19,BourneMesland}.
-To appreciate the relation with our work, one first observes that the space of continuous sections of the Bloch bundle associated to a periodic projection $P$ is a projective, finitely generated $C^*$-module $\mathcal{M}_0$ over the $C^*$-algebra $C(\T^d) \equiv C\sub{r}^*(\Gamma) =: \A_0$, where $\Gamma \simeq \Z^d$ is the periodicity lattice (Bravais lattice).
-In this reinterpretation, the triviality of the Bloch bundle is equivalent to the fact that $\mathcal{M}_0$ is a \emph{free} module \cite[Section 2.5]{GraciaBondiaVaarillyFiguera}.
-This non commutative geometric viewpoint is pushed forward in \cite{LudewigThiang19} by considering a more general $C^*$-algebra $C\sub{r}^*(G) =: \A$, where $G$ is a (non abelian) countable group with polynomial growth, and constructing a suitable $\A$-module $\mathcal{M}$ whose freeness is equivalent to the existence of a \virg{good Wannier basis}, as defined in \cite{LudewigThiang19}.
-Another generalization, concerning disordered systems described by Delone Schr\"odinger operators, is provided in \cite{BourneMesland}.